Dru-Mara/EvalNE/README.md

     * Hadamard
     * Weighted L1
     * Weighted L2
-* Can use any sklearn binary classifier as an LP algorithm
+* Can use any sklearn classifier for LP/NR/NC tasks
-* Implements several accuracy metrics
 * Includes parameter tuning subroutines
+* Implements several evaluation metrics
-* Method output can be provided as AUC and PR curves
+* AUC and PR curves can be provided as output
-* Includes routines to generate tabular output and directly parse it to Latex
+* Includes routines to generate tabular output and directly parse it to Latex tables

 ## Instalation ##